madebysimon/OPUS/sos/index.md

 > **If you or someone you know is experiencing an emergency or crisis and needs immediate help, place a [distress call to ✆112 ↗](tel: 112) now or go to the [nearest emergency room ↗](//maps.apple.com/?q=Notaufnahme)** <br><br>
 > Additional crisis resources can be found below.

+If you are in a life threatening situation – don’t use this site.
+Call 112 to get immediate help.

 ---
 ### quick links